JVmano/JVmano/README.md

 ###

-<p align="left">🔭 I’m currently working at Vixting<br>🌱 I’m currently learning Smart Contracts & Project Structures<br>👯 I’m looking to collaborate on any automation projects<br>🤔 I’m looking for help with Typescript projects and GoLang basics<br>📫 How to reach me: Linkedin, Gmail or Discord<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I love Neon Genesis Evangelion, World of Warcraft and some other things (you can ask)</p>
+<p align="left">🔭 I’m currently working at Vixting<br>🌱 I’m currently learning Smart Contracts & Project Architectures<br>👯 I’m looking to collaborate on any automation projects<br>🤔 I’m looking for help with Typescript projects and GoLang basics<br>📫 How to reach me: Linkedin, Gmail or Discord<br>😄 Pronouns: He/Him<br>⚡ Fun fact: I love Neon Genesis Evangelion, World of Warcraft and some other things (you can ask)</p>

 ###
 ##